dylanagreen/kpno-allsky/README.md

 # kpno-allsky

 This is some scripts/software I’m developing based on all-sky images from the Kitt Peak National Observatory.
-It should probably have version control so I set this up.
+These images can be found at the following url: http://kpasca-archives.tuc.noao.edu

 Current dependencies:
 AstroPy